Infrared Spatial Interferometer

 The Infrared Spatial Interferometer (ISI) is an astronomical interferometer array of three 1.65 m telescopes operating in the mid-infrared.
-The telescopes are fully mobile and their current site on Mount Wilson allows for placements as far as 70 m apart, giving the resolution of a telescope of that diameter.
+The telescopes are fully mobile and their site on Mount Wilson allows for placements as far as 70 m apart, giving the resolution of a telescope of that diameter.
 The signals are converted to radio frequencies through heterodyne circuits and then combined electronically using techniques copied from radio astronomy.
-ISI is run by the University of California, Berkeley Space Sciences Laboratory.
+ISI is operated by the University of California, Berkeley Space Sciences Laboratory.
 The longest (70 m) baseline provides a resolution of 0.003 arcsecond at a wavelength of 11 micrometres.
 On 9 July 2003, ISI recorded the first closure phase aperture synthesis measurements in the mid infrared.